S3-working-group/s3-practical-guide/docs/all.md

 The way a contract is negotiated can significantly contribute toward building trust between parties.
 Approach contracting from the point of view of making an agreement between partners, not adversaries: co-create the contract, tailor it to its specific context, and ensure it is legally robust.

-- include all expectations to the parties involved, and explain each with adequate detail
+- the contract should include all expectations of the parties involved, each explained with adequate detail
 - use clear and simple language that all parties can understand, and be unambiguous about legal consequences
 - if you need to use specific technical or legal terms a party might be unfamiliar with, explain them in a glossary that is part of the contract
 - consult a lawyer who supports the culture you aspire to and is competent in the field if business you are negotiating